Skip to content

 THAT'S IT

 Your agent is now protected.
-Sentinely monitors every action, blocks attacks automatically, and streams events to your dashboard in real time — no additional code required.
+Sentinely monitors every action, blocks attacks automatically, and streams events to your dashboard in real time.
+No additional code required.

 Installation